fledge-iot/fledge-north-http-c/docs/index.rst

     - **Verify SSL**: When HTTPS rather the HTTP is used this toggle allows for the verification of the certificate that is used.
 If a self signed certificate is used then this should not be enabled.

-    - **Apply Filter**: This allows a simple jq format filter rule to be applied to the connection.
-This should not be confused with Fledge filters and exists for backward compatibility reason only.

-    - **Filter Rule**: A jq filter rule to apply.
-Since the introduction of Fledge filters in the north task this has become deprecated and should not be used.

   - Click *Next*